ubergarm/RottenEconomy/README.md

 * If you get a crash first time, check RAM is >= 6144MB, you have OptiFine, and try again usually fixes it!
 * Spartan Shield bash does not work with Epic Fight battle stance
-* RF power does not drain from weapons with Epic Fight battle stance
 * Some armor models and other minor visual glitches with Epic Fight battle stance
+* Cyberware and ReWIRED Cyber and Necrotic Arms and Legs mess up Epic Fight animations

 ## References
 * [Rotten Economy: 7 Days to Fly](https://www.curseforge.com/minecraft/modpacks/seven-days-to-fly) - this zombie tech modpack